sniderjustin/NYU-AI-Project-02/cvpr_clvision_challenge-master/README.md

 ...
 Elastic Weight Consolidation description here...

-... vent diagram from paper showing how EWC works ...

 EWC attempts to force different weights to learn different tasks.
-It also promotes weights learning simular tasks to
+It also promotes weights learning simular tasks to optomize for both tasks.
+This ven diagram shows the concept visually:

+... ven diagram from paper showing how EWC works ...

 ... code...